-- Operation of organised securities markets, charged with managing the organization, maintenance, and development of free and open markets for the trading on cash or futures markets (including future settlement markets) of any and all types of marketable securities, including contracts based on or backed by financial assets, indices, rates, commodities, currencies, energy products, transport products, commodities, and other assets or rights related or not related thereto; - II.
-Maintenance of environments and systems appropriate for trading, auctions and transactions involving securities, derivatives, rights and financial or non-financial assets typically traded on an exchange or organised OTC markets; - III.
+- I. Operation of organised securities markets, charged with managing the organization, maintenance, and development of free and open markets for the trading on cash or futures markets (including future settlement markets) of any and all types of marketable securities, including contracts based on or backed by financial assets, indices, rates, commodities, currencies, energy products, transport products, commodities, and other assets or rights related or not related thereto; - II.
+Maintenance of environments and systems appropriate for trading, auctions and registration of transactions involving securities, derivatives, rights and financial or non-financial assets typically traded on an exchange or organised OTC markets; - III.
 Provision of registration, clearing, and (physical and financial) settlement services, through an internal facility or a company specifically organised for this purpose, which may or may not act as counterparty clearinghouse and provider of final settlement of outstanding obligations, pursuant to applicable legislation and its own rules, including, but not limited to: - (a) Transactions carried out and/or registered in any of the environments or systems listed in items "I" and "II" above; or - (b) Transactions carried out and/or registered with other exchanges, markets, or trading systems. - IV.
 Provision of services as register institution and central depository services for financial assets, securities, and any properties or assets and provider of custody of securities and other assets; - V. Provision of services of registration of liens and encumbrances on securities, notes, assets, whether financial or not, and other instruments, including registration of instruments constituting collateral, under applicable regulations;

 - VI.
 Provision of services related to the insurance, reinsurance, pension, and savings bond market, including by licensing and operating information technology systems, under the applicable regulations; - VII.
 Creation of a database and performance of related activities, including data processing and data intelligence; - VIII.
 Provision of services relating to processed data, involving subjects that concerns to B3 and to participants in the markets it directly or indirectly serves, including, but no limited to, standardisation, classification, analyses, quotes, statistics, professional training, services involving research, publications, information, provision of information, including for compliance with the applicable laws and regulations, repository, as well as software and information technology systems and platforms development, licensing, operation and technical support; - IX.
 Provision of services associated with (i) transactions registered in the markets and systems operated by B3 and (ii) support to credit, financing and lease-purchase transactions or transactions registered in the systems operated by B3 or in other market and related segments, including by licensing and operating information technology and data processing systems, involving, among other things, the automotive vehicle and the real estate segment, the energy market, the agribusiness, and the insurance, reinsurance, pension, savings bond and trust markets, in accordance with the applicable regulations; - X. Provision of technical, administrative, and managerial support for market development, including, but not limited to, customer analysis supporting services and money laundering prevention procedures; - XI.
 Performance of educational, promotional, and publishing activities related to its corporate purpose and the markets operated by B3; - XII.
-Performance of other activities authorised by CVM or BCB which, in the opinion of the Board of Directors, are of interest to participants in the markets operated by B3 and contribute to its development and soundness; and - XIII.
-Holding ownership interest in other companies or entities based in Brazil or abroad, whether as a member, partner, or shareholder, whether as a controlling shareholder or otherwise, which are mainly focused on the activities expressly mentioned in B3's Bylaws or which, in the opinion of the Board of Directors, are of interest to participants in the markets operated by B3 and contribute to its development and soundness.
+Performance of other activities authorised by CVM or BCB, if applicable; - XIII.
+Holding ownership interest in other companies or entities based in Brazil or abroad, whether as a member, partner, or shareholder, whether as a controlling shareholder or otherwise, under the terms to be resolved by the competent management bodies, as applicable, in compliance with the regulations in force; and - XIV.Provision of services linked to governmental and private bidding processes, as well as similar proceedings, through technical and operational support.